 An evenweave is any fabric which has the same number of threads per inch in both the vertical and horizontal directions.
-The individual threads might not all be the same thickness--you can see this in linen--but the number of threads are the same.
+The individual threads might not all be the same thickness--you can see this in linen--but the number of threads is the same.

-Some people find it easier to see the holes on linen and other evenweaves, others find the aida easier.
+Some people find it easier to see the holes on linen and other evenweaves, others find the Aida easier.

 Aida is generally less expensive.
 Whatever fabric you choose to work on, always buy the best quality you can afford.
 The amount of time invested in a project can be quite large and is far more valuable than a small savings up front.